soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 </p>

 > ❗ If the  ```Register Device``` button does not turn blue please fully close the app and reopen it and try to push it again.
+Still not working, unplug the Motus mini from the car and re-plug it.
+After that, you will be able to press the ```Register Device``` button.

 ### Earning Rewards